DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/05 Scopes of Types/10 Component-Specific Types.md

     >
     </dx-date-box>

-After importing, search through all types using `DxDateBoxTypes.` without extra imports.
+After importing, type `DxDateBoxTypes.` to search through all available types.

 ##### Vue

-To get component-specific types, import the `DxComponentTypes` declaration where `Component` is the component name:
+Each DevExtreme component has its own set of types.
+To access these types, import `DxComponentTypes` where `Component` is the component name.

+Our codebase includes the following lines (for example, in DateBox source code):

+    import type * as DxDateBoxTypes from "devextreme/ui/date_box_types";
+    export { DxDateBoxTypes };

+Here, `import type` is used to [import only types](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-export) from a module, not the actual code that runs during runtime. `* as DxDateBoxTypes` means "import everything" from the module `"devextreme/ui/date_box_types"` and bundle it under the alias `DxDateBoxTypes`.

+We then export the `DxDateBoxTypes` alias so you can import these types in your application:

     <!-- tab: App.vue -->
     <template>